PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

-If you have any questions while building / integrating, you can reach out on our [discord](https://powerloom.io/discord).
+If you have any questions while building/integrating, you can reach out on our [discord](https://powerloom.io/discord).